Why Is Cortisol The Stress Hormone?

 | Source from an article by Mayo Clinic staff, 2023 |

 When you face a perceived threat, a tiny region at the brain's base, called the hypothalamus, sets off an alarm system in the body.
 An example of a perceived threat is a large dog barking at you during your morning walk.
-Through nerve and hormonal signals, this system prompts the adrenal glands, found atop the kidneys, to release a surge of hormones, such as adrenaline and cortisol.
+Through nerve and hormonal signals, this system prompts the adrenal glands atop the kidneys to release a surge of hormones, such as adrenaline and cortisol.

 When The Natural Stress Response Goes Wild

 The body's stress response system is usually self-limiting.
 Once a perceived threat has passed, hormones return to typical levels.
-As adrenaline and cortisol levels drop, your heart rate and blood pressure return to typical levels.
+As adrenaline and cortisol levels drop, your heart rate and blood pressure return to normal.
 Other systems go back to their regular activities.

 But when stressors are always present and you always feel under attack, that fight-or-flight reaction stays turned on.
-For example, being in a stressful job, any relationship with problematic or toxic people, or any other external stressful situations.
+Examples include being in a stressful job, having a relationship with problematic or toxic people, or any other external stressful situation.

 The long-term activation of the stress response system and too much exposure to cortisol and other stress hormones can disrupt almost all the body's processes.
 This puts you at higher risk of many health problems, including: